SlithyMatt/x16-xci/README.md

 * Bank 1: Sprites ($0000-$FFFF)

 ## Data Format
 All game data is described in text files, starting with a main file.
 This file defines the top-level game data, providing references to all other source files.
 Its filename is the only input to the build utility (**xci.exe**).
 It is simply a set of key-value pairs.
 There are certain mandatory keys that are required for the game to be successfully built.
 Unrecognized keys are ignored by the build utility, as are comments, which begin with a hash (```#```) symbol.
 Keys have no spaces and are not case-sensitive, but values may be case-sensitive and consist of all text after the first whitespace after the key up to the end of the line or the start of a comment.
 New lines can be part of a value by using the escape code ```\n```.
 A value can contain a hash character by escaping it with a backslash (i.e. ```\#```).
+And if a value contains a backslash character, that can be escaped with a double backslash (```\\```).

 ### Main File
 The following is an example of a main file, showing all required keys.